sendgrid/docs/content/docs/ui/sending-email/cross-platform-html-design.md

 - **Be aware of text and font changes per device (mobile especially) and browsers**

   - Mobile devices and different browsers may change the font styling to increase readability.
-  - For example, comic sans not supported on mobile devices.
+  - For example, *Comic Sans* is not supported on mobile devices.

 ## Backgrounds

 - **Use the older more basic background HTML tags**

   - "background-image" ; "bgcolor" ; "background"
-  - Many browsers and clients experience issues when trying to support compound CSS values so be sure to use individual values such as "background-image" and "background-repeat"
+  - Many browsers and clients experience issues when trying to support compound CSS values, so be sure to use individual values such as "background-image" and "background-repeat"

 - **Always offer reset background colors or fall back background colors to defer to if your specific background isn't supported**